Hypertensive Heart Disease Overview

 - Carefully control diabetes and high cholesterol.

-Sophia Airhart is an Advanced Heart Failure and Transplant Cardiologist and a Cardiologist in Boise, Idaho.
-Dr. Airhart has been practicing medicine for over 15 years and is rated as an Advanced provider by MediFind in the treatment of Hypertensive Heart Disease.
-Her top areas of expertise are Heart Failure, Pulmonary Edema, Heart Failure with Preserved Ejection Fraction (HFpEF), Pulmonary Hypertension, and Heart Transplant.
-Dr. Airhart is currently accepting new patients.
+Michael Zile is a Cardiologist and an Advanced Heart Failure and Transplant Cardiologist in Charleston, South Carolina.
+Dr. Zile is rated as an Elite provider by MediFind in the treatment of Hypertensive Heart Disease.
+His top areas of expertise are Heart Failure, Heart Failure with Preserved Ejection Fraction (HFpEF), Hypertensive Heart Disease, Pacemaker Implantation, and Cardiac Ablation.
+Dr. Zile is currently accepting new patients.

 Summary: The present study is testing spermidine treatment in elderly patients with coronary artery disease.
 The study is a randomized, double-blind, placebo-controlled, two-armed, parallel-group, single centre, clinical study.